rcsoccersim/manual/source/soccerserver.rst

 Tackle Model
 --------------------------------------------------

-The tackle command is to accelerate the ball towards the player's body.
+The tackle command is to accelerate the ball towards the player's body(**TODO:new tackle model [12.0.0 pre-20080210]**).
 Players can kick the ball that can not be kicked with the kick command by executing the tackle command.
 The success of tackle depends on a random probability related to the position of the ball.
 It can be obtained by the following formula.

 The probability of a tackle failure when the ball is in front of the player is: